sensor-dream/APIVOF/guidelines/list-info/x-packs-in-system-fedora-34.md

 <summary>xsetroot</summary>

 ```
-Из репозитор : updates-testing
+From repo     : updates-testing
-Краткое опис : Root window parameter setting utility for X
+Short desc    : Root window parameter setting utility for X
 URL          : https://www.x.org
-Лицензия     : MIT
+License      : MIT
-Описание     : The xsetroot program allows you to tailor the appearance of the background
+Descript     : The xsetroot program allows you to tailor the appearance of the background
              : window of an X server.
 ```